 This is just a handful of jobs that may present high risks of asbestos exposure to employees.
 If you have suffered from asbestos-related illnesses in one of these occupations or another, you may wish to take legal action.

-After a diagnosis of PM, average life expectancy is 18 months, although there are treatments available.
-If you think you or a loved one may have been exposed to asbestos, whether in the 1970s “asbestos boom,” or more recently due to working or residing in an older building, you should educate yourself on asbestos-related diseases.
-It is vital to keep in mind that PM can take decades to develop after asbestos exposure and many people who develop the cancer do not show symptoms until the later stages.
+After a diagnosis of Particulate Matter Related Lung Disease (PM), the average person’s life expectancy is 18 months, although treatments are available.
+If you think you or a loved one may have been exposed to asbestos, whether in the 1970s “asbestos boom” or more recently due to working or residing in an older building, you should educate yourself on asbestos-related diseases.
+It is vital to remember that PM can take decades to develop after asbestos exposure.
+Many cancer patients do not show symptoms until the later stages.
 Even if you do not have any symptoms but believe you may have been exposed to asbestos, you should consult your doctor.
 It is important for construction workers to get regularly screened for any asbestos-associated diseases.

 Symptoms of PM: